Become a better estimator in construction estimating

 To become more accurate and save time, you should use a costing tool.
 A calculation program aimed at the building and construction industry will provide a more efficient and time-saving calculation, where everything is clear, accurate and more adapted to the market's price level.
 This helps you avoid spending time on messy "homemade" calculation templates that are prepared in Excel but not adapted to your project.

-Our calculation program mycalc is the result of many years of development based on a large professional environment, both internally and with the assistance of our customers. mycalc is designed to be easy to use, whether you are a beginner or an expert in calculation.
-The calculation system can be used for new construction, demolition, renovation, conversion, damage cases and much more.
+Our calculation program my calc is the result of many years of development based on a large professional community, both internally and with assistance from our customers. my calc is designed to be easy to use, whether you are a beginner or an expert in calculation.
+The calculation system can be used for new construction, demolition, rehabilitation, conversion, damage cases and much more.

 The system has a large price bank that is updated several times a year, so you get the right prices at all times.
-If you have your own price lists from your material suppliers, these can easily be imported into mycalc so that you can create a customized calculation for your building or construction project.
+If you have your own price lists from your material suppliers, this can be easily imported into my calc so that you can create a customized calculation for your building or construction project.

-To calculate in mycalc is time-saving, efficient and helps ensure that your construction projects get accurate price estimates right from the start!
+Calculating in my calc is time-saving, efficient and helps ensure your construction projects get accurate price estimates right from the start!
 The calculation program also supports standards such as NS3451, NS3420, NS3459 and more.

-We look forward to helping you on your journey!
+We look forward to helping you on your way forward!

 Feel free to contact us if you need help with your calculations, maybe it will be a profitable chat?